UltraRepo/UltraKG/Readme.md

 - **Username**: `testuser`
 - **Password**: `testpass`

-If the credentials are correct, they’ll be granted access to the `index.html` landing page served by your FastAPI backend.
+If the credentials are correct, they'll be granted access to the `index.html` landing page served by your FastAPI backend.

 > This approach ensures simple, centralized authentication without needing to modify your FastAPI app logic.